 A new year usually comes with new hope, renewed focus and a desire to start with a clean slate.
-That’s why the beginning of the year is a great time to set goals.
-Have you set new goals for 2017?
-If you haven’t, it’s not too late.
+Have you set new goals for 2020?
 Here are 5 steps to get you started:

 1- Consider what you want to achieve: Goal setting requires thoughtful planning and consideration.
 Carve out some time to consider what you want to achieve.
 Perhaps you want to take your career to a new level.
 Maybe you want to improve your attitude or build new relationships.
 Whatever your goals are, take the time to flesh them out.